 Maarssen Castle

-Maarssen Castle is a former castle which was situated in the town of the same name, in the province of Utrecht in the Netherlands.
+Maarssen Castle was a former castle situated in the town of the same name, in the province of Utrecht, the Netherlands.

 A fortified residence was probably first built here in 1083 by Emeritus van der Meer.
-The castle was first mentioned as 'Huys ter Meer' in 1394 when a Van der Meer family member was enfeoffed with it.
-In stayed in the hands of this family until 1457 when it went to Jacob van Amerongen.
+The castle was first mentioned as 'Huys ter Meer' in 1394, when a member of the Van der Meer family was enfeoffed with it.
+It remained in the hands of this family until 1457, when it was transferred to Jacob van Amerongen.

-In 1525 the Van Amerongen family sold the castle to the Teutonic Order.
-Its bailiwick Steven van Zuylen van Nijevelt had the castle considerably enlarged, strengthened and embellished.
-And although he also changed its name into 'Zuylenburg Castle', it also became known as Maarssen Castle.
+In 1525, the Van Amerongen family sold the castle to the Teutonic Order.
+Its bailiff, Steven van Zuylen van Nijevelt, significantly expanded, strengthened, and decorated the castle.
+Although he also changed its name to 'Zuylenburg Castle,' it also became known as Maarssen Castle.

-Maarssen Castle was given the status of a knightly manor in 1536.
-From 1546 on until 1788 the castle stayed in the hands of the Van Meertens van Esschenstein family and their descendants.
-In 1672, after the outbreak of the Franco-Dutch War, the castle was plundered and burned by French troops.
-It was left as a ruin.
+Maarssen Castle was granted the status of a knightly manor in 1536.
+From 1546 until 1788, the castle remained in the hands of the Van Meertens van Esschenstein family and their descendants.
+In 1672, after the outbreak of the Franco-Dutch War, the castle was plundered and burned by French troops, leaving it a ruin.

-In the early 18th century the medieval castle ruin was cleared and a new mansion was built in its place.
-By 1903 that mansion had fallen into dilapidation after which it was demolished.
-Its grounds were parceled up and completely built over with houses.
+In the early 18th century, the medieval castle remains were cleared, and a new mansion was built on the site.
+By 1903, that mansion had fallen into disrepair and was subsequently demolished.
+Its grounds were divided and completely built over with houses.

-At present nothing remains of Maarssen Castle.
-On the site where the castle once stood is now a residential area.
+Today, nothing remains of Maarssen Castle, and the site where it once stood is now a residential area.

 Gallery